fahlmant/pomegranate-Battleships/README.md

   6. Submergion of Submaries and the ability to place one under other ships.

-  7.Space laser, unlocked after one ship is sunk, which will hit submerged ships, and any ship over them as well.
+  7. Space laser, unlocked after one ship is sunk, which will hit submerged ships, and any ship over them as well.

-  8.Move, where all ships on the board will move one space in a given direction if possible.
+  8. Move, where all ships on the board will move one space in a given direction if possible.